 Ismael Ruiz-Millan, District Superintendent

 Ismael is originally from San Luis Rio Colorado Sonora, México.
-Ismael received a B.S degree in Accounting from Sonora State University, Sonora, Mexico (2002), and a Master of Divinity degree from Duke Divinity School, Durham, NC (2010).
+Ismael received a B.S. in Accounting from Sonora State University, Sonora, Mexico (2002), and a Master of Divinity degree from Duke Divinity School, Durham, NC (2010).
 He was ordained an elder in 2012.

-Ismael moved to North Carolina from his hometown in Mexico in 2003, with a plan to be in the United States only for one year – however God had a different plan.
-In 2004, he was appointed as interim supply pastor at Unidos por Cristo in Grimesland, N.C.
+Ismael moved to North Carolina from his hometown in Mexico in 2003, planning to be in the United States only for one year – however, God had a different plan.
+In 2004, he was appointed interim supply pastor at Unidos por Cristo in Grimesland, N.C.
 In 2010, he was appointed to serve the Brookland-Brooksdale charge in Roxboro, N.C. (now New Brook UMC).
-In 2011, Ismael was appointed to extension ministries as the Director of the Hispanic House of Studies at Duke Divinity School.
-For the last two years, he was also the director of global education and intercultural formation.
+In 2011, Ismael was appointed to extension ministries as the Hispanic House of Studies Director at Duke Divinity School.
+He was also the director of global education and intercultural formation for the last two years.

-Additionally, Ismael serves on different boards including the North Carolina Conference Board of Ordained Ministry, the Board of Directors of the General Board of Global Ministries, and the Executive Committee of the National Plan for Hispanic/Latino ministries.
+Additionally, Ismael serves on different boards, including the North Carolina Conference Board of Ordained Ministry, the Board of Directors of the General Board of Global Ministries, and the Executive Committee of the National Plan for Hispanic/Latino Ministries.
 Ismael regularly leads educational, cultural, and language immersions to the Mexico-U.S. border and Guatemala.
-However, what he most enjoys in life is spending time with his wife of 16+ years, Alma, his son Alec, and his daughter Sheccid.
+However, he most enjoys spending time with his wife of 16+ years, Alma, his son Alec, and his daughter Sheccid.

 David Johnson, Co-Lay Leader